Ampquartz

 Plywood, on the other hand, is generally easier to screw into due to its natural grain pattern.
 However, it's important to use screws that are long enough to penetrate through the top layer of veneer and into the underlying layers.

-Health and Safety
+Health and Safety (VOC vs Formaldehyde)

 Dust and Allergens

-Another health consideration when it comes to cabinets is dust and allergens.
+Home Dust Another health consideration when it comes to cabinets is dust and allergens.
 When it is cut or sanded, MDF is known to create more dust than plywood.
 This dust can contain formaldehyde and other chemicals, which can be harmful if inhaled.

-Conversely, Plywood is less likely to create dust and may be a better option for those with allergies or respiratory issues.
+Conversely, Plywood is less likely to create dust and maybe a better option for those with allergies or respiratory issues.

-Wearing proper protective gear when cutting or sanding either material minimizes dust and allergens.
+Proper protective gear when cutting or sanding either material minimizes dust and allergens.
 You may also want to consider pre-finished cabinets, which have already been sanded and sealed, reducing the need for on-site cutting or sanding.

 Cost and Affordability